-This is His will that corresponds as if all of His creation was perfect the way He is perfect.
+The perfect will of God is that which corresponds as if all of His creation was perfect, the way He created them to be.
 In other words God desires everything to be in love, perfection, holiness and beauty because those are His divine attributes; and He desires all His creations to follow His ways.

-In God’s perfection and love, He desire what is good and joyful and for all His creations that they may experience His beauty and glory, joy and peace, for He is the author of everything good.
+The nature of God in perfection and love, desires what is good and joyful and for all His creations that they may experience His beauty and glory, joy and peace, for He is the author of everything good.

 - He desires that all men would repent and be saved.
 [2 Peter 3.9; 1 Tim 2.4]

 - He does not want any wicked person to perish, or to have to face judgment.
 [Ezekiel 18.23]

 (God) Whose desire is that all men may have salvation and come to the knowledge of what is true. – 1 Timothy 2.4